Ddasch/Feature_Discovery/README.md

 [^1]: Some kernels like RBF don't do this explicitly and compute the instance similarities differently.
+For these an explicit mapping can only be approximated.